 That said, nursery schools are also used in addition to a nanny or Nanny Share so kids can receive a preschool curriculum, followed by focused attention from a professional caregiver at home.
 In fact, nursery schools and nannies are best used together.

 Daycares, on the other hand, have longer hours, with a higher teacher-child ratio.
 The days are often longer, with a play-based approach to childcare.
 Typically a daycare and Nanny Share would not mesh together, but having a part-time nanny can come in handy if your workday has early mornings and late evenings and you need some extra help taking your child to and from daycare.
+Learn more about the differences between a daycare, a nanny, and a nanny share.

 For parents who are looking to incorporate both a nursery and a nanny share, this can be the best of both worlds, and make finding your partner family, a little bit easier.